 - We eat the fish including the microplastic.

-By the way, NABU has published a recommendable brochure on the consequences of plastic and microplastics in the sea, which you can download here. you can see here.
+Incidentally, NABU has published a recommended brochure on the consequences of plastic and microplastics in the sea, which you can download here. you can see here.

 Consequences of microplastics for our health

-As you have already seen in the paragraph about the causes of microplastic in the ocean, we have the microplastic caused by ourselves in the form of oysters or fish finally back on our dining table.
+As you have already seen in the paragraph on the causes of microplastics in the sea, we end up with the microplastics we have caused ourselves in the form of oysters or fish on our dinner table.

 The highest number of microplastic fragments found in the stomach of one fish was 83.Christiana M. Boerger (Marine Pollution Bulletin 60)

 Marine researchers have found 83 microplastic particles₆ in a single fish alone.
 This is how the Plastic into the food chain (bioaccumulation of toxins) and eventually ends up as a component of our meals.